exercism/v3/languages/csharp/exercises/concept/expression-bodied-members/.meta/design.md

 - `expression-bodied-members`: know the difference between statements and expressions; know how to define expression bodied members.
 - `conditionals-ternary`: know how and when to use the ternary operator.
 - `throw-expressions`: know how to use a `throw` expression.
+- `switch-expressions`: know how to pattern match on values; know how to use `when` guards

 ## Prerequisites